junxit/us-congress-bills-111/bill.md

 > To permit continued financing of Government operations.

 ## § 1.
-Continued financing of Government operations
+CONTINUED FINANCING OF GOVERNMENT OPERATIONS

-Subsection (b) of section 3101 of title 31, United States Code, is amended by striking the dollar amount contained therein and inserting “$12,394,000,000,000”.
+Subsection (b) of section 3101 of title 31, United States Code, is amended by striking the dollar amount contained therein and inserting “$12,394,000,000,000” .